fafdenis/web-scraping-challenge/README.md

 # web-scraping-challenge
-A web application that scrapes various websites for data for data related to the Mission to Mars and displays the information in a single HTML page.
+A web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.